What is the best CPAP alternative?

 - Psychological resistance to the identity of “CPAP user”

 Some of these are addressable within CPAP itself — different mask types, pressure relief settings, heated humidifiers, travel-sized machines.
-Before concluding CPAP isn’t workable, it’s worth exhausting these options with a sleep specialist.
+Before concluding that CPAP isn’t workable, it’s worth exhausting these options with a sleep specialist.
+For those who have genuinely done that and still can’t tolerate CPAP, the alternatives below become relevant.

 1. Mandibular Advancement Device (MAD)

 Evidence: MADs are the most evidence-supported CPAP alternative for mild to moderate OSA.
+Multiple randomised controlled trials show meaningful reductions in AHI.
 While CPAP typically produces greater AHI reduction per night, MADs often achieve comparable health outcomes because compliance is significantly higher.

 Best for: Mild to moderate OSA; CPAP-intolerant patients; frequent travellers; those who prefer a smaller, non-powered device.

-Not suitable for: Severe OSA (AHI 30+) in most cases; significant TMJ disorder; very limited jaw mobility; poor dentition.
+Not suitable for: Severe OSA (AHI 30+) in most cases; people with significant TMJ disorder or very limited jaw mobility; those with poor dentition.

-Requires: Clinician diagnosis; dentist with sleep medicine training for fitting; iterative titration appointments.
+Requires: Clinician diagnosis; dentist with sleep medicine training for fitting and titration.

 2. Positional Therapy

-Evidence: Well-supported for positional OSA — where AHI in the supine position is at least twice the AHI in the lateral position.
+Evidence: Well-supported for positional OSA — defined as OSA where AHI in the supine position is at least twice the AHI in the lateral position.
+For this subset, positional therapy can reduce AHI to near-normal levels.
 For non-positional OSA, it’s less effective.

 Best for: Confirmed positional OSA; mild to moderate severity; those who find other interventions difficult to tolerate.